saman9452/SofiaWL/ReplicationPackage/README.md

 ./simulations.ps1
 ```

-This scripts runs all the defined reviewer recommendation algorithms accross all projects.
-Each run is called a simulation because for each pull request one of the actual reviewers is randomly selected to be replaced by the top recommended reviewer.
+This script runs all the defined reviewer recommendation algorithms across all projects.
+Each run is called a simulation because for each pull request, one of the actual reviewers is randomly selected to be replaced by the top recommended reviewer.

 **Note**: Make sure you have set the PowerShell [execution policy](https://superuser.com/questions/106360/how-to-enable-execution-of-powershell-scripts) to **Unrestricted** or **RemoteAssigned**.
+**Note**: For performance comparision purposes we only choose reviewers to be replaced randomly for chRev. for the other algorithms, we use the same reviewers to remove the randomness of results.
+The way to do this is by choosing "Random" value for the command when running simulations for chRev and "SeededRandom" value for all the other algorithms.

 ## Research Questions

-In following sections, we show which simulations are used for which research questions.
+In the following sections, we show which simulations are used for which research questions.
 For each simulation, a sample is provided that illustrates how the simulation can be run using the tool.

 ### Empirical RQ1, Review and Turnover: What is the reduction in files at risk to turnover when both authors and reviewers are considered knowledgeable?